awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-launcher.md

 The following items are available:
 + **Notebook**

   Launches the notebook in a kernel session on the chosen SageMaker image\.
-For more information, see [Change a SageMaker Image](notebooks-run-and-manage-change-image.md)\.
+For more information, see [Change an Amazon SageMaker Image](notebooks-run-and-manage-change-image.md)\.

   Creates the notebook in the folder that you have currently selected in the file browser\.
 To view the file browser, in the left sidebar of Studio, choose the **File Browser** icon \( ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/icons/File_browser_squid.png)\)\.
 + **Interactive \(Python\) Shell**